Malivil/TTT-Randomat-20-Jingle-Jam-2022/README.md

 _randomat_secretsanta_speedreduction_mult_ - Default: 0.75 - The speed multiplier.
 A value of `0.75` means 75% of normal movement speed, a 25% boost.

 ### *Permanent H.U.G.E.*
-Gives the target a H.U.G.E. with infinite ammunition that cannot be dropped
+Gives the target a H.U.G.E. with infinite ammunition that cannot be dropped.

 ### *Poison*
 Poisons the target player, slowly damaging them over time.